Rockypocky77/ChancifySATPrep/sat23.md

 Which statement is best supported by the data?

-A) Algae always grow best in darkness.
+A) Algae generally grow best in darkness.

 B) Algae growth increases with light up to a point, then begins to decrease at very high light levels.